Nice: 20th century

-21st Century
+21st century

 In February 2001, European leaders met in Nice to negotiate and sign what is now the Treaty of Nice, amending the institutions of the European Union.

 In 2003, local Chief Prosecutor Éric de Montgolfier alleged that some judicial cases involving local personalities had been suspiciously derailed by the local judiciary, which he suspected of having unhealthy contacts through Masonic lodges with the defendants.
 A controversial official report stated later that Montgolfier had made unwarranted accusations.

 On 14 July 2016, a truck was deliberately driven into a crowd of people by Mohamed Lahouaiej-Bouhlel on the Promenade des Anglais.
 The crowd was watching a fireworks display in celebration of Bastille Day.
 A total of 87 people were killed, including the perpetrator, who was shot dead by police.
 Another 434 were injured, with 52 in critical care and 25 in intensive care, according to the Paris prosecutor.
 On 29 October 2020, a stabbing attack killed three people at the local Notre-Dame de Nice.
 One of the victims, a woman, was beheaded by the attacker.
 Several additional victims were injured.
 The attacker, who was shot by the police, was taken into custody.
 The Islamic state claimed responsibility for both attacks.

 In 2021, the city was proclaimed a World Heritage Site by UNESCO as "Nice, Winter Resort Town of the Riviera".

+On 18 July 2024, seven people from the same family, including three young children, three adults and a teenager were killed in an arson attack.
+The fire also critically injured one other person and caused thirty other people to suffer from smoke inhalation.